I-Sheng/Traveling-Planner-With-LLM/waiting_time/README.en.md

 ## Model Training
 * After data collection, train a model to predict waiting times using the popular times data.
-* Details on the prediction process and model performance can be found in `waiting_time.md`.
+* Details on the prediction process and model performance can be found in `prediciton_model`.

 ## Future Improvements
 - Experiment with different machine learning models and feature engineering to improve waiting time predictions.